John James Audubon

 The Keys have long captured the spirit and imagination of travelers seeking adventures and recreation in a relaxed tropical setting.
 Some things have changed since the “Olde Florida” days (a.k.a.
 “The Conch Republic”) and some things, like its underwater wonders, continue to attract ocean enthusiasts.

 If you go, try using the keysaudubon.org/where-to map and follow John James Audubon’s footsteps around the Florida Keys.
 (He traveled to Sandy Key the most often.)

 Or plan a visit just to the magnificent Dry Tortugas, which you can reach by ferry, but be prepared because the island has no public phones, restrooms, shops, restaurants, or snack bars.

 On the long drive down, passengers can watch The Big Year.
 It’s a bird-centric comedy with Steve Martin, Owen Wilson, and Jack Black.
 It is family-friendly if you don’t mind occasional “fowl” language.

-In addition to bird-watching, people visit the Keys for many reasons.
+In addition to literary landmarks and bird-watching, people visit the Keys for many reasons.
 We enjoyed Key Largo, Islamorada, and Key West, where fresh island breezes and exotic shores inspire writing.